Living in Shenfield

 Is Shenfield a good place to live?

-What schools are in Shenfield?
+What are the schools in Shenfield like?

-What is the transport like in Shenfield?
+What is the average house price in Shenfield?

 Where does this data come from?